Ready for Combivent Respimat?

 to get a prescription

-If you have chronic obstructive pulmonary disease (COPD), your doctor may have prescribed COMBIVENT.
-It's a bronchodilator — a medicine that opens your airways.
-And COMBIVENT is the only short-acting bronchodilator that provides two different medicines, ipratropium bromide and albuterol, in a single metered-dose inhaler (MDI).
-Working together, these medicines do more to open the airways than either medicine can do on its own.
+If you have chronic obstructive pulmonary disease (COPD), talk to your doctor about COMBIVENT RESPIMAT, which delivers COMBIVENT in a slow-moving mist.
+COMBIVENT is a short-acting bronchodilator that provides two different medicines, ipratropium bromide and albuterol, in a single inhaler.
+And it helps keep airways open so people with COPD can breathe easier.
+In fact, studies have shown that, working together, these two medicines do more to open the airways than either medicine can do on its own.

-COMBIVENT Inhalation Aerosol is indicated for use in patients with chronic obstructive pulmonary disease (COPD) on a regular aerosol bronchodilator (inhaler) who continue to have evidence of bronchospasm (airway narrowing) and who require a second bronchodilator.
+COMBIVENT RESPIMAT is indicated for use in patients with chronic obstructive pulmonary disease (COPD) on a regular aerosol bronchodilator (inhaler) who continue to have evidence of bronchospasm (airway narrowing) and who require a second bronchodilator.

 If you're taking COMBIVENT metered-dose inhaler (MDI), it's important to know that COMBIVENT RESPIMAT delivers the same medicine as COMBIVENT MDI, but in a different inhaler.
 Plus, clinical studies demonstrated that COMBIVENT RESPIMAT is comparable to the COMBIVENT MDI at opening the airways.

 Why make the switch to COMBIVENT RESPIMAT?